 Pictogram entitlement categories (9)

-These illustrations are representations of types of vehicles in those categories shown.
+These pictures are representations of types of vehicles in those categories shown.
 Further information on the vehicles you are entitled to drive

 Valid from (10)